madbomb122/BlackViperScript/README.md

 **NOTICES**
 1. `Update.bat` is no longer needed.

-Please Do not ask me when I will have the update for the October 2018 Update, I'm waiting for those changes to be available on Black Viper's Website.
+Please Do not ask me when I will have the update for newer updates/builds.

 **Thank you**